ABOUT US

 We have three permanent members of staff, Christina, Nicky and Suzanne who are all passionate about the Isle of Man and we have had so much fun over the years.

 The Manx Tartan Shop sells a huge range of Isle of Man Tartan gifts.
-The shop is situated just up the outside stairs from the car park at the Laxey Woollen Mills complex.
+The shop is situated next door to the main mill shop entrance.
+Access is from the car park at the Laxey Woollen Mills complex.
+Please mind your head when you go through the doorway.
 Our sister shop in Douglas, MostlyManx, sells quality Manx gifts and presents.
-It is situated in Nelson St at the back of Marks & Spencer.
+It is situated in Nelson St at the back of Marks & Spencer, around the corner from The Premier Inn.
 Manx Tartan Shop item are available on the Presence of Mann website, as are the MostlyManx products and there is a page with information about some of the artisans and producers.

 At our MostlyManx shop in Douglas, Isle of Man, customers can enjoy a refreshing return to 'traditional' shopping, with a warm, personal service.
 The emphasis is on quality products which are reflected in the luxurious store layout which was handmade by a local company, The Village Workshop from Laxey.
 We sell locally crafted items - and products that have had artwork commissioned by us from local artist.
-A relaxed atmosphere and gorgeous gift-wrapping all add up to a pleasurable shopping experience.
 MostlyManx Hampers are well known and popular not just at Christmas time but all year round especially with our corporate clients.
 Check out the hampers on our Manx Hampers pages

 The Manx Tartan Shop compliments Laxey Woollen Mills as most of the products are made from tartan cloth woven by master weaver, John Wood, here in the Mill.
-From luxurious travel rugs, wool and cotton scarves, handmade handbags bearing the Laxey Woollen Mills badge of authenticity, to aprons, ties and even dog collars.
+From luxurious travel rugs, wool and cotton scarves, aprons, ties and even dog collars.

 We opened the shops because we love the Isle of Man and love promoting it by selling a wide range of Manx themed goods in both shops, many unique to us.
 Manx tartan rugs, scarves, handbags, kitchen co-ordinates, cushions, Ellan Vannin glassware, books and possibly the widest selection of local greetings cards on the Island.